grafana/pyroscope/examples/pull/kubernetes/README.md

-# Pyroscope pull mode in Kubernetes
+# Pyroscope pull mode and Kubernetes Discovery

-This example demonstrates how Pyroscope can be used to scrape pprof profiles from remote targets.
+This example demonstrates how Pyroscope can be used to scrape pprof profiles from Kubernetes pods.

 ### 1. Run minikube kubernetes cluster locally (optional)